 This post was created in partnership with American Express.

 My daughter is a teenager and I only have a few more years before she leaves for college!
 There is so much I want to do with her and so many things I still need to teach her before she goes.
 A huge priority has been teaching her how to properly budget and creating responsible habits.
 She has helped me shop and look for the best prices and discounts.
 She has learned to save part of her money for college and part for fun.
-She has learned the difference between what she wants and what she needs.
 My daughter is a very fast learner and a very responsible young lady so I decided she was ready to learn about credit cards too.
 That’s why I’m excited to partner with American Express to help establish financially responsible habits as an Additional Card Member.

 I look forward to sharing with you how adding Sierra as an Additional Card Member is helping me teach her about responsible spending habits.